cacilhas/microcli/i3quitdialog/README.md

 ## Settings

 The `exit` button works out of the box.
-In order to allow the user to halt and reboot the system, add the user to the `power` group.
+In order to allow the user to halt and reboot the system, add them to the `power` group.

 You can just call it: